ayelsew/crypto-data-store/README.md

 ## Description

-CryptoDataStore is an module to write Objects Javascript in a file with encryption or not.
+Crypto Data Store is an module to write Objects Javascript in a file with encryption or not.

 * Full typescript support